karpathy/karpathy.github.io/_posts/2019-12-18-Basics of Machine Learning.md

 Think of your program as the black ball on the cost function.
 Let's say your parameters (what you model uses to predict an answer for a new test data point) place you, the model, on some non-zero cost value on the graph.
 Now, you calculate your cost function's derivative and subtract and move toward's the negative direction (you always want to reduce your cost).
 As you do this, hopefully, you approach the minimum which consequently reduces your derivative, making you take smaller steps, ensuring that when you get to the minimum, you stay there.
 At this point, your model has learned as much as it can, and is ready to be used to make predictions for new data.

 That's it!
 If you understood that, no matter how trivial it seems, you understand the basic concept of Machine Learning.
-Just remember this *Homeric hymn*
+Just remember this *Homeric hymn*-

 > The key isn’t success, it’s to fail expensively and learn from it- Robert Walker [[link](https://twitter.com/SirRobertWalker/status/1157527028628779008)]

-Drop your comments below if you'd like to share something or reach out to me!
+Drop your comments below if you'd like to share something, ask any questions (_**requests for future posts are strongly considered**_) or simply reach out to me at [sharmar@bxscience.edu](mailto:sharmar@bxscience.edu)!

 Thank you for reading all the way to the end.